juntaki/springfennec/README.md

 ### Model name

-Model name is Java FQCN.
+Model name is Java FQCN, so it's always unique.

 ## How to use

 ### Get started

+Please refer to [springfennec-demo](https://github.com/juntaki/springfennec-demo) Project.

 Use apt or kapt to work Springfennec at build.
-Add the following line to build.Gradle.
+Add the following line to build.Gradle's dependencies.
+If you are working with Java only project, add Kotlin dependency also.

 ~~~
-compileOnly 'com.juntaki:springfennec:{version}'
-kapt 'com.juntaki:springfennec:{version}'
+dependencies {
+	...
+	// Springfennec
+	def springfennecVersion = 'x.x.x'
+	compile('io.swagger:swagger-core:1.5.16')
+	compile("com.juntaki:springfennec:${springfennecVersion}")
+	kapt("com.juntaki:springfennec:${springfennecVersion}")
+	...
+}
 ~~~

 ### Springfennec annotation

-You can define sub API gruops in an App, by @ApiGroup annotation. (like Docket) OperationId must be unique for each API group.
+You can define multiple API gruops in an App, by @ApiGroup/@ApiGroups annotations. (like Docket) OperationId must be unique for each API group.

 For @SwaggerDefinition annotaion, refer to [Swagger-Core Annotations documentation](https://github.com/swagger-api/swagger-core/wiki/Annotations-1.5.X#swaggerdefinition)